LET US HELP YOU

 We always want our patrons to hang-out and enjoy themselves.
 But if you have finished eating and drinking, have paid your check, and can see that other people are waiting for tables, be considerate and give up your seat so the next group can enjoy the experience.
 Come on, you’re done.
 Don’t be the clueless table of campers.
 Someday, when you’re the one waiting for a table, you will really appreciate this policy.
 And if you have taken up a table for hours and hours on end, don’t forget to tip your server accordingly.

-The Vortex is a private business on private property.
-Our business is selling food and drinks, and every seat in our establishment must generate revenue so we can stay in business.
-By making purchases, paying customers are temporarily “renting” their seat.
-These transactions allow us to pay for a veritable plethora of overhead, including (but not limited to) the cost of licenses and permits, taxes, rent, various utilities, insurance, maintenance and repairs and a very, very large payroll.
-We simply can’t afford to allow people to use our private property as public space.
-Apparently, some coffee shops can and do.
-The city also provides public parks (and libraries) to hang out in, totally for free.
-But to clarify, The Vortex does NOT offer that option.
-Our premises are reserved for paying customers only, at all times.
-You’ll just have to take that business meeting elsewhere, big spender.
+The Vortex is a private business.
+That business is selling food and drinks.
+Our premises (and restrooms) are reserved for paying customers only.
+By making purchases, paying customers are temporarily “renting” their seat, and their right to enjoy the premises.
+These transactions allow us to pay for a veritable plethora of overhead, including (but not limited to) the cost of licenses and permits, taxes, rent, utilities, insurance, maintenance, repairs and a very, very large payroll.
+Every seat in our establishment must generate revenue so that we can continue to stay in business.
+We simply can’t afford to allow random people to use our private property as public space.
+We suggest loiterers head to Starbucks®.
+They seem to love that behavior.
+Tell ‘em we sent you.